birgander2/PyRAT/README.md

 You can run PyRAT directly from its source / download directory without further installation.
 Most functionality will be there without compiling.
-However, compiling will add accelerated versions of some modules (by using cython) and some additional fuctionality. **We did not succeed yet to compile correctly on Windows (help needed!).
-If pyrat keeps on crashing at startup on Windows after compiling, please move back to a pure source version!**
+However, compiling will add accelerated versions of some modules (by using cython) and some additional fuctionality. **We did not succeed yet to compile correctly on Windows (help needed!).** If pyrat keeps on crashing at startup on Windows after compiling, please move back to a pure source version.

 **Compile / build:** This is only needed if you want to benefit from some fast cython and C modules.